nielsenjared/nielsenjared.github.io/content/blog/algorithm-longest-increasing-subsequence/index.md

 How do we solve this problem?

 Again, we start a tally of increasing values.
 We know that the LIS is at least 1.
 We then compare 4 to 1, and, because 4 is greater than 1, we add 1 to our LIS tally.
-We compare the next value 1 to 4, and, because 1 is less than 4, we do not add 1 to our LIS tally.
+We compare the next value, 1, to 4, and, because 1 is less than 4, we do not add 1 to our LIS tally.

-Where have we seen this or something like it before?

-The selection algorithm!

-TODO

 What's the next smallest problem?
 ```